 The Caribbean island of Saba, along with Bonaire, and Sint Eustatius have no reported deaths from COVID-19.

 Saba is dependent upon the St. Maarten (SXM) airport for international visitors arriving by air.
-July 1 is the earliest date that St. Maarten will reopen its airport to international visitors.

 Saint Barthélemy (Overseas Collectivity, France)